Contribution Templates

 Arguments

-• inputRange - The range of cells
+• inputRange — The cell or range of cells that collect Contribution data.

-• name - The Data Model Name
+• name — The Data Model Name.

 • If the cell range is a row, the preceding fieldname’s text defines a Column Header name in the data model.
 The referenced column contains row names.